clockworkgr/bitshares-witness-monitor/README.md

 The active key of your normal witness-owning account used to sign the witness_update operation.

 `missed_block_threshold`
-How many blocks must be missed within a 5 min window before the scripts switches your signing key.
+How many blocks must be missed within a `reset_period` sec window before the script switches your signing key.
 Recommend to set at 2 or higher since 1 will possibly trigger updates on maintenance intervals (see: https://github.com/bitshares/bitshares-core/issues/504)

 `checking_interval`
 How often should the script check for new missed blocks in seconds.